How to Become a Notary in Alabama

 - Exercising such other powers as, according to commercial usage or the laws of Alabama, may belong to notaries public

-Can I perform remote notarizations in Alabama?
+What are the steps to register to perform remote notarizations in Alabama?

 Note: Alabama notaries who are conducting remote notarizations are required to use a wet ink signature and inked seal or embosser on the tangible document.
+For more information on how to perform remote notarizations in Alabama, visit the secretary of state’s website.

 How do I update my address on my Alabama notary commission?